cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/moderation.rst

 Configuration Commands
 ======================

-These configuration commands are only enabled for those with Administrator permissions.
+These configuration commands are only enabled for those with Manage Server permissions.
 The usage of these commands will be recorded in the **Moderation** log.

 .. _moderation-role: